mikeagun/staticimp/README.md

 gitlab_token=XXXXXXXXXX target/release/staticimp
 ```

+## Program Arguments

+By default staticimp reads the server config from `staticimp.yml`.

+To change this pass arguments to staticimp on the command line:
+- `-f <path>` - read local config file from `<path>`
+- `-f -` - read config from stdin (this also disables environment variable processing)
+- `--yaml` or `--yml` - read config as yaml (this is the default unless `<path>` ends in `.json`)
+- `--json` - read config as json

+You can pass `--print-config` to print the server config and exit
+- the config gets printed in the same format as the input config
+- you can use this to strip comments from yaml config or to expand default fields

 # Testing staticimp

 Below are some useful oneliners for testing if staticimp is up and working.

-the examples using `curl` are probably the ones you want, but for testing on minimal systems without installing curl there are `wget` and `nc` (netcat) examples too.
+the examples using `curl` are probably the ones you want, but there are also `wget` and `nc` (netcat) examples.

 ### test reachability
 ```bash